Configuring for Performance and Resilience

 Optimally configuring and using data files can also affect performance.
 Note the following:

-Configuring for resiliency
+Configuring for resilience

-The key to resiliency is redundancy.
+The key to resilience is redundancy.
 Regardless of your company’s configuration model—stand-alone, virtual, client/server—your servers should have built-in redundancy, such as dual power supplies and RAID 1 disks.
 Data center monitoring software (such as OpenManage Server Administrator from Dell) can alert you to the failure of any hardware component in the system so that it can be replaced before the alternate fails.

 Level 0 shows a basic system that is backed up regularly using the synbackup utility.
 The system also has a UPS (uninterrupted power supply).